appserver-io/appserver/_tuts/running-drupal-on-appserver-io.md

 Appserver.io is a pretty cool and sophiscated infrastructure fully built upon the PHP stack.
 This makes it truely easy to develop and extend the platform.
-Appserver.io comes with an built in webserver module with PHP-FPM therefore it is possible to install any PHP-App you like and run it on that platform.
-The following guide shows you how easy it is to install appserver.io on a Mac and run Wordpress on it.
+Appserver.io comes with an built in webserver module with PHP-FPM therefore it is possible to install any PHP-App and run it on that platform.
+The following guide shows how easy it is to install appserver.io on a Mac and run Wordpress.

 ##Installation:
 First of all you have to download the latest appserver package.
 You always find the latest and stable release on the